latk/p5-Util-Underscore/README.md

  *  `List::MoreUtils`
  *  `Carp`
  *  `Safe::Isa`, which contains convenience functions for `UNIVERSAL`
+ *  `Try::Tiny`

 Not all functions from those are available, and some have been renamed.

+## INSTALLATION

+This is an ordinary CPAN module.
+E.g. install like

+    $ cpanm Util::Underscore

 ## COPYRIGHT AND LICENSE